arunsadhasivam/AdobeAEMCQ/create Dependency Project/Readme.md

 STEPS 1:
 ========
-create a depencies project by create NEW > maven project > select webapi for e.g as root maven project.
+create a depencies project by create NEW > maven Module > select webapi for e.g as root maven project.

 STEP 2:
 =======